PyCon Uk 2014 and the Armbot

 Damien George had time to give me a demo and show me more about the board.
 It boots straight into python with a Python REPL (Read Eval Print Loop) available via the Micro USB port, so you can plug it into a computer, and start typing commands directly on the microcontroller in python.
 You don’t need any kind of development environment on the computer.
 This makes Micropython perfect for laptop robotics, or a Raspberry Pi based lesson.

 The device also has a small flash system and a micro-sd card slot.
 You can drop files on there for use as or in programs, and you can pop a main python file that will be started on boot.
 The SD slot mounts as a removable device when the micro is plugged in to a computer.

 The micropython is a beautiful little controller based on an Arm cortex M4 (I think), with an accelerometer on board and a shield concept called “skins”.
 It has a symmetry in its pin layout so you can put two skins directly on the board, and since Damien is designing them using the i2c bus, you can stack them too, so plenty of room for expansion.

 There are GPIO pins, and although it is a 3v3 device, it is 5v tolerant.
 It has some onboard led’s and a user programmable button which are handy for demo and debug purposes.

-You can set up timers and interrupts that call python functions, and with SPI, I2c, USB host mode (with an OTG on-the-go adaptor), Uarts and proposed CAN bus too, it can be used in many places where other microcontrollers can.
+You can set up timers and interrupts that call python functions.
+With SPI, I2c, USB host mode (with an OTG on-the-go adaptor), UARTs and proposed CAN bus too, it can be used in many places where other microcontrollers can.

-It aso has power characteristics similar to the Arduino - making it light enough to use where you would use the ‘duino or an AVR.
+It aso has power characteristics similar to the Arduino, making it light enough to use where you would use the Arduino or an AVR.

 I really can’t wait to get my hands on some, and build some robots with them on board.